rakvat/transform-social.org/content/en/texts/tools.md

 Consensus is the preferred decision-making method unless the people agree on other methods.
 Decisions are free agreements that can be changed when needed.
 The production is adjusted to the needs of the people while staying within the ecological bounds.
 Everyone gets what they need, independent of their work contribution.
-Houses, factories, products, resources, ... don't be long to anyone.
+Houses, factories, products, resources, ... don't belong to anyone.
 They are used by those who need them.
 There is no money and no bartering.

 Everyone can work on what they want.
 If there is unpopular work that too few people want to pick